-- 2. Benet Hall Retreat House

 - a.
 Retreats: group and private

 - b.
 Reception of individual guests

 - c.
 Spiritual direction and other pastoral care

-- 3. Mount Angel Abbey Library Services - a.
+3. Mount Angel Abbey Library Services

+- a.
 Provider of library services for monks, students and the public - b.
 Custodian of the Abbey's intellectual patrimony - c.
 Support of the seminary's academic mission - d.
 Open to students of architecture and illuminated manuscripts - e.
-Provides space for events such as concerts and poetry readings - 4.
-Mount Angel Seminary - a.
+Provides space for events such as concerts and poetry readings

+4. Mount Angel Seminary

+- a.
 Pastoral Formation Program of Mount Angel Seminary - b.
 Seminarians enrolled in Mount Angel Seminary are subject to the policies and procedures of the Program as outlined in this document during the academic year and while participating in programs required by the seminary and supervised by seminary personnel, unless otherwise specified in this document.
 The implementation of the Program in regard to seminary students is the responsibility of the President-Rector, who works in collaboration with the Office of Child Protection of Mount Angel Abbey.

-For application to specific seminary programs, please see the Mount Angel Seminary Rule of Life in the Pastoral Formation section.
+For application to specific seminary programs, please see the Pastoral Formation section in the Mount Angel Seminary Rule of Life.